Synthesized-Isotropic Narrowband Channel Parameter Extraction from Angle-Resolved Wideband Channel Measurements: Introduction

-Conceptually, omni-equivalent power recovery amounts to integrating the measured power over delay and angle.
-In the delay domain, this is typically well behaved after standard back-to-back calibration \cite{Thoma,Doeker_OJAP2024_Calibration}, so power integration across delay bins provides a consistent estimate of the wideband received power.
-In contrast, angular-domain integration is fundamentally biased by the non-orthogonality and overlap of practical scan beams depending on angular scanning or sampling interval (ASI).
+Conceptually, isotropic-equivalent power recovery requires integration of the measured power over delay and angle.
+In the delay domain, this is usually well behaved after standard back-to-back calibration \cite{Thoma,Doeker_OJAP2024_Calibration}, and summation over delay bins provides a consistent estimate of the wideband received power. cyan{(R3-1)}{In contrast, angular-domain integration is fundamentally biased by the non-orthogonality and overlap of practical scan beams depending on angular scanning or sampling interval (ASI).
 Unlike the delay domain, the spatial beams produced by arrays or horn antennas are inherently non-orthogonal.
-This leads to a critical trade-off: with a coarse ASI (undersampling), the measurement suffers from scalloping loss, i.e., attenuation of energy arriving between beam centers, which underestimates the omni-equivalent power; with a fine ASI (oversampling) intended to avoid such gaps, adjacent pointings exhibit substantial pattern overlap, and naive power summation over all scanned angles counts correlated contributions from the same propagation path multiple times, resulting in biased overestimation of the omni-equivalent power.
+This leads to a critical trade-off: with a coarse ASI (undersampling), the measurement suffers from scalloping loss, i.e., attenuation of energy arriving between beam centers, which underestimates the isotropic-equivalent power; with a fine ASI (oversampling) intended to avoid such gaps, adjacent pointings exhibit substantial pattern overlap, and naive power summation over all scanned angles counts correlated contributions from the same propagation path multiple times, resulting in biased overestimation of the omni-equivalent power.}{The angular domain is more difficult.
+Practical scan beams generated by arrays or horn antennas are not orthogonal, and adjacent pointings often overlap substantially.
+As a result, the integrated angular power depends strongly on the angular scanning interval (ASI).
+When the ASI is too coarse, energy arriving between beam centers is attenuated by scalloping loss, leading to underestimation of the isotropic-equivalent power.
+When the ASI is too fine, neighboring pointings overlap heavily, and naive power summation counts correlated contributions from the same path multiple times, leading to overestimation.}